mylesj/docsify-nomnoml/README.md

 ## Attributes

-Some optional attributes may be specified after the render directive:
+Some optional attributes may be specified after the render instruction:

 -   **title** - text to be rendered in the SVG `<title/>` - additionally set as the `aria-label`
 -   **class** - custom CSS class added to the SVG in addition to the default `nomnoml-svg`